-- 7. Participation in the program as a provider of ICF/MR services shall be limited to those facilities which accept as payment in full the reimbursement established under this plan for the services covered by this plan. - 8.
-Allowable costs are based upon criteria as defined in CMS-15, Provider Reimbursement Manual, and include taxes on providers, in accordance with the levying enactments of the Legislature and lower levels of government, and for which providers are liable for payment, five and onehalf percent of net revenues.
+- 7. Participation in the program as a provider of ICF/IID services shall be limited to those facilities which accept as payment in full the reimbursement established under this plan for the services covered by this plan. - 8.
+Allowable costs are based upon criteria as defined in CMS-15, Provider Reimbursement Manual, and include Medicaid's portion of the tax on providers, in accordance with the levying enactments of the Legislature and lower levels of government, and for which providers are liable for payment, five and one-half percent of net patient service revenues.
 Tax expense allowed as cost may not include fines, penalties, either Federal or state income and excess profit taxes, or taxes in connection with financing, refinancing, or refunding operation, such as taxes in the issuance of bonds, property transfers, issuance or transfers of stocks, etc. Exceptions are described below.